vicbeneder/pymicruler/docs/preprocessing.rst

         Application.ScreenUpdating = True
     End Sub

-3. Run the macro.

-The new file will be called 'preprocessed_<name of the original file>' and is saved in the same folder as the preprocessed document.
+The new file will be called *'preprocessed_<name of the original file>'* and is saved in the same folder as the preprocessed document.

-Remove strikethrough text
+Removing obsolete entries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Currently there is no automated removal for strikethrough text available.
-The user is asked to remove any text in the preprocessed breakpoint table manually before parsing the data.
+Obsolete entries are currently encoded as strikethrough text.
+To exclude these entries the user has to remove this text from the pre-processed EUCAST Breakpoint Tables manually.